gandomi/Accept-Scoreboard/Readme.md

 Then run <kbd>closing_ceremony_scoreboard.html</kbd> (**in the backed up directory**), click on yellow cells and see the result.

 ## How to show team picture in closing ceremony scoreboard?
-If you want show **team picture** in closing ceremony scoreboard, you must place all team picture in `team_pic` directory and name them in this format:
+If you want show **team picture** in closing ceremony scoreboard, you must place all team picture in `team_pic/` directory and name them in this format:

 - `<team name>.JPG`